Religiocentrism: Academic studies

-In response, Andrew Wilson, Professor of Scriptural Studies of the Unification Theological Seminary, criticized Patai's opinion as theologically plausible but historically erroneous, citing examples (1987:28) of "rampant communal violence between Hindus and Buddhists in Sri Lanka and between Sikhs and Hindus in India."
+In response, Andrew Wilson, Professor of Scriptural Studies of the Unification Theological Seminary, criticized Patai's opinion as theologically plausible but historically erroneous, citing examples of "rampant communal violence between Hindus and Buddhists in Sri Lanka and between Sikhs and Hindus in India."

-Religiocentrism has a specialized meaning for sociologists (Chalfant, Beckley, and Palmer 1994:51).
+Religiocentrism has a specialized meaning for sociologists.
 "This term is related to a common word used in sociological literature, ethnocentrism.
 Similarly, we might refer to feelings of rightness and superiority resulting from religious affiliation as religiocentrism.
 Religiocentrism inhibits the ability of a society to achieve adaptation, integration and goal-attainment."

 Mohammed Abu-Nimer, the Director of the Peacebuilding and Development Institute at American University, distinguishes between religiocentrism and "religiorelativism".